donno/donno.github.io/docs/_posts/2024-08-10-oci-image-scratch.md

   teh reference layer not being in the OCI image it was already available on the system.
 If the image was loaded onto another machine then it would have failed as the blob would have been missing.
-* Comparing the image tarball with 7-zip to see how the PAX headers wearere set as well as permissions.
+* Comparing the image tarball with 7-zip to see how the PAX headers were set as well as permissions.
   * For the layer image tarball, I originally had read/write and execute set where the other image didn't.